Tori R. Hayes

 I couldn’t believe my own eyes.
 Archer was actually asking me out!
 My heart wouldn’t stop pounding, and I thought it was gonna pound right out of my chest for a second.

 A new text message arrived.

 He wasn’t asking me out.
 They were.

 I felt a little bit disappointed but also a touch of relief.
-I was probably gonna die of embarrassment if I was alone with him for a whole evening.
+I would probably die of embarrassment if I was alone with him for a whole evening.

 I was about to answer without hesitation when I thought about my parents.
 They would never let me go out that late.
 But… What if they never knew?

-This was my chance to finally see a starry night with my own eyes and hopefully get a chance alone with Archer.
+This was my chance to finally see a starry sky with my own eyes and hopefully get a chance alone with Archer.